dekorateio/dekorate/readme.md

   <version>${project.version}</version>
 </dependency>
 ```

-#### Halkyon Component CRD and  Annotationless configuration
+#### Annotation less configuration
-For Spring Boot applications (i.e. at least one project class is annotated with `@SpringBootApplication`) all you need to do, is adding one of the starters (`io.dekorate:kubernetes-spring-starter` or `io.dekorate:openshift-spring-starter`) to the classpath.
+The annotation less configuration is only supported for Spring Boot applications (i.e. at least one project class is annotated with `@SpringBootApplication`).
+So, for Spring Boot applications, all you need to do, is adding one of the starters (`io.dekorate:kubernetes-spring-starter` or `io.dekorate:openshift-spring-starter`) to the classpath.
 No need to specify an additional annotation.
 This provides the fastest way to get started using [dekorate](https://github.com/dekorateio/dekorate) with [spring boot](https://spring.io/projects/spring-boot).

 To customize/dekorate the generated manifests you can use `application.yml` / `application.properties` both, or even use annotations along with  `application.yml` / `application.properties`.
+Note that `application.yml` / `application.properties` take precedence over annotation configuration.

 The order where these resources are used are: